tachorzy/Algos-Notes/Graph Traversal/Strongly Connected Component.md

 order = []
 function dfs_loop(G):
 	for node in G:
-		if node is not explored do:
+		if node is unvisited do:
 			s = node
 			dfs(G, node)